mheggeseth/mheggeseth.github.com/source/_posts/2013-11-02-conference-sessions-2.markdown

 Notice that we added another element in there: `<span data-bind="visible: !sessions().length">Loading sessions...</span>`.
 Knockout's `visible` binding shows the current element if its value is truthy and hides it when its value is falsey.
 This allows us to easily provide a friendly loading message before sessions are loaded and then take it away once we've loaded at least one session.

 We forgot to do one thing, probably the most important thing.
 We need to tell Knockout to apply the bindings in the HTML to a view model.
-We add a call to `ko.applyBindings` to the end of our JavaScript after we've defined out view model.
+We add a call to `ko.applyBindings` to the end of our JavaScript after we've defined our view model.
 Without this, the `data-bind` attributes we added to the markup are about as useless as a white crayon.

 ``` javascript
 //find KO binding declarations and associate them with target viewModel members
 ko.applyBindings(viewModel);
 ```

 So this is all fine and good, but you've probably noticed that with the exception of the loading indicator, we haven't changed the look and feel of our page at all.
 However, the addition of Knockout to manage data and its application to the DOM should pay big dividends in the future.
-For one, because `sessions` is not just any array but an observable array, if we added or removed a session, Knockout would automatically update the view, a task that would have required significantly more code with our previous jQuery setup.
+For one, because `sessions` is not just any array but an observable array, if we added or removed a session, Knockout would automatically update the view: a task that would have required significantly more code with our previous jQuery setup.

 For reference, here's the diff for our latest set of changes to `index.html`.